-T-4-1 Reportable Disability Targetable Disability New Hires to Mission-Critical Occupations Total New Hires New Hires (#) (%) (%) Numerical Goal 12% 2% 0110 ECONOMIST 6 0.00 0.00 0301 MISCELLANEOUS ADMINISTRATION AND PROGRAM 3 0.00 0.00 0570 FINANCIAL INSTITUTION EXAMINING 0 0.00 0.00 0905 GENERAL ATTORNEY 14 7.14 0.00 a.
+Total Reportable Disability Targetable Disability New Hires to Mission-Critical Occupations Total New Hires New Hires (#) (%) (%) Numerical Goal 12% 2% 0301 MISCELLANEOUS ADMINISTRATION AND PROGRAM 0 0.00 0.00 0570 FINANCIAL INSTITUTION EXAMINING 0 0.00 0.00 0905 GENERAL ATTORNEY 21 0.00 0.00 b.
+Qualified Applicants for MCO (PWTD)

+- 3. Using the relevant applicant pool as the benchmark, do triggers exist for PWD and/or PWTD among the qualified internal applicants for any of the mission-critical occupations (MCO)?
+If "yes", please describe the triggers below.
+Select "n/a" if the applicant data is not available for your agency, and describe your plan to provide the data in the text box. - a.
 Qualified Applicants for MCO (PWD)

-3. Using the relevant applicant pool as the benchmark, do triggers exist for PWD and/or PWTD among the qualified internal applicants for any of the mission-critical occupations (MCO)?
-If "yes", please describe the triggers below.
-Select "n/a" if the applicant data is not available for your agency, and describe your plan to provide the data in the text box.

-b.
-Qualified Applicants for MCO (PWTD)